 Are you and your agency ready for the firestorm from a controversial use of force?
 Law Enforcement's newest certification course prepares you to uncover the truth when lawsuits, careers and reputations are on the line.

-• How to analyze vital elements of controversial uses of force that are often overlooked.
+• How to practically apply the training you receive--directly from the Force Science Institute--to your investigations and force evaluations to ensure that vital elements of controversial uses of force are not overlooked.

-• Techniques for helping officers accurately & thoroughly recall details of force encounters.
+• Techniques for helping officers accurately & thoroughly recall details of force encounters, shared directly from the developmental source.

 • Why a site visit and/or video review may or may not be advisable before a statement.